 Which Other Factors Affect the Cost Of Advertising on Twitter?

-Besides ad types, the overall Cost of Twitter ads depends on the billable actions you choose, your bid amount, your quality score, and of course, your audience and the industry you serve.
+Besides ad types, the overall cost of Twitter ads depends on the billable actions you choose, your bid amount, your quality score, and of course, your audience and the industry you serve.
+Again, each of these has been briefly elaborated on below.

 Each ad group and campaign target is tailored to a specific result.
 As an advertiser, you should choose the billable action most relevant to your objectives, as you will only be charged when a user performs one of these actions.